Code-Institute-Submissions/Milestone-61/README.md

 * Tested submitting the form without one of each of the required fields and the form will not submit without all required fields filled in.

 ## Testing User Stories
-* As a user I want to see clearly where the gym is located and if there is parking available. - Testing was performed to ensure Gym Information was displayed on the Home Page. <br>
+* As a user I want to see clearly where the gym is located and if there is parking available. - Text boxes are clearly stated to ensure Gym Information was displayed on the Home Page. <br>
-* As a user I want to see the gyms opening times during the week and at weekends. -  Testing was performed to ensure Gym opening times for the weekdays and weekends was displayed clearly on the Home Page. <br>
+* As a user I want to see the gyms opening times during the week and at weekends. -  Text Box is clearly defined to show the Gyms opening times for the weekdays and weekends. <br>
-*
+* As a user I want to see what kinds of classes the gym has available. - Testing was performed to ensure that all the types of classes are listed and fully responsive on all devices.<br>
+* As a user I want a mobile friendly site so that I can browse quickly and easily. - This website was developed as a mobile first web site, ensuring mobile users an excellent user experience. <br>
+* As a user I want to be able to easily navigate throughout the site to find content. - Testing was performed on all Navigation links to ensure users can easily navigate the Website. <br>
+* As a user I want to know what types of workout equipment that the gym has available. - Full text box was tested to ensure it states all equipment and facilities available. <br>
+* As a user I want to contact the gym so I can request more information. - Contact page is provided and is simple and easy to use.